Precise determination of the pole position of the exotic $Z_c(3900)$

 The amplitudes of the charmed-meson loop diagrams $\hat H_{\pi(K)}^{\lambda,\lambda',l}$ involve several parameters: the coupling constant $y$ of the $Y$ to $D_1D$/$D_{s1}D_s$; the coupling constants $h_S$ and $h_D$ of the $S$- and $D$-wave $D_1D^\ast\pi$/$D_{s1}D^\ast K$ vertex, respectively; and the coupling constant $g_{YP}$ of the $Y D^\ast \bar{D}\pi$ vertex.
 While $h_S$ and $h_D$ have been determined to be $|h_S|=0.57$ and $|h_D|=1.17$ GeV$^{-1}$~\cite{Guo:2020oqk}, $y$ and $g_{YP}$ will be treated as free parameters and determined by fitting the data.

 For the contribution from triangle diagrams with the $S$-wave $D_1D^*\pi$ coupling, the subtraction functions $P_{2, n-1}(s)$ and $\vec{P}_{n-1}(s)$ in Eqs.~\eqref{OmnesSolution1channel} and \eqref{OmnesSolution2channel} are determined by matching to the amplitudes derived from the leading order chiral Lagrangian at low energies when the $\pi\pi$ FSI is switched off~\cite{Chen:2015jgl,Chen:2019mgp}.
 This introduces four parameters.
 For the contribution from triangle diagrams with the $D$-wave $D_1D^*\pi$ coupling, three additional subtraction constants are introduced since the leading order chiral Lagrangian~\cite{Chen:2015jgl,Chen:2019mgp} does not have the required tensor structure.
-Details of the Lagrangians~\cite{Wang:2013cya,Guo:2013zbw,Guo:2020oqk,Mehen:2013mva}, the subtractions and the amplitudes can be found in Appendix~\ref{supp:YtoJpsipipi}.
+Details of the Lagrangians~\cite{Wang:2013cya,Guo:2013zbw,Guo:2020oqk,Mehen:2013mva}, the subtractions and the amplitudes are provided in the Supplemental Material.\footnote{See Supplemental Material for further details on the calculations of the amplitudes, and additional fits and fit parameters.}

 As for the $J/\psi\pi$-$ D\bar{D}^\ast$ coupled-channel system, we consider the $S$-wave interaction respecting unitarity.
 By denoting the $J/\psi\pi$ and $ D\bar{D}^\ast$ channels with 1 and 2, respectively, the corresponding coupled-channel $T$-matrix can be obtained as